 - 55. What and how do archeologists learn about health from examining skeletons? [chap.
-10] - 56.
+10] → they discover cavities (or lack thereof) in people's teeth (which says something about their diet); they can also see differences in bone shapes and/or bone densities, which also tell about diseases - 56.
 What did the mound builders use their mounds for? [chap.
-10] → - p.
+10] ⇒ burying their dead ... along with their treasures - p.
 50-Ms. Hakim notes that about 25,000 people live in Cahokia.
-You need to understand that in the historical context: that is a large city for that time by any standards.
+You need to understand that in the historical context: that is a large city for that time by any standards. - 57.
+What role did grandmothers play in Iroquois society? [chap.
+11] → they headed their families

-- 57. What role did grandmothers play in Iroquois society? [chap.
-11] ⇒ - 58.
-How did these Indians hunt deer? [chap.
-11] → - 59.
+- 58. How did these Indians hunt deer? [chap.
+11] → they pretended to be deer by wearing deer antlers and sometimes skins - 59.
 What kinds of crops did they grow? [chap.
-11] → - 60.
+11] → corn, beans, squash, and pumpkins - 60.
 How many nations comprised the Iroquois confederacy? [chap.
-12] 🖈 - 61.
+12] → five originally, then one more was added - 61.
 What was the role of women in Iroquois society? [chap.
-12] → - 62.
+12] → they chose the chiefs, sachems, for the nations and did most of the farming; the women were very well respected - 62.
 What is one hypothesis for why Iroquois women were held in relatively high esteem? [chap.
 12] Do you think women are held the same high esteem today?
-Why or why not? → - 63.
+Why or why not? ⇒ because the society absolutely depended upon the women's economic contribution through farming; answers will vary - 63.
 Did the Iroquois have majority rule? [chap.
-12] → - 64.
+12] → no; they ruled by unanimity-which sometimes required a lot of talk! - 64.
 What are Deganwidah and Hiawatha best known for? [chap.
-12] →
+12] ⇒ bringing peace between the Iroquois nations

 - 65. Why is the Olmec sculpture found in Tres Zapotes, Mexico important? [chap.
-3] → - 66.
+3] → because it raised questions about the Maya, their origins, and the extent of civilization in the Americas - 66.
 What is meant when Olmec and other Mesoamerican groups are called sister cultures? [chap.
-3] →
+3] → the Olmec came first, but other cultures weren't just daughter cultures of the Olmec.
+Instead, different cultures influenced one another, sort of like siblings do in a family

-- American archaeologist Matthew Stirling visits Olmec sculpture in Tres Zapotes, Mexico (1938) - Zapotec settlement attacked, temple burned (750 BCE) - Veracruz, Mexico; Gulf of Mexico; La Venta, Mexico (Tabasco/Veracruz); Yucatan Peninsula; Oaxaca (map 2)
+- American archaeologist Matthew Stirling visits Olmec sculpture in Tres Zapotes, Mexico (1938) - Zapotec settlement attacked, temple burned (750 BCE) - Veracruz, Mexico 1: Gulf of Mexico 2: La Venta, Mexico (Tabasco/Veracruz) 3; Yucatan Peninsula 4; Oaxaca 5 (map 2)